-As our response changes to coronavirus and the confirmed cases in Cairns we will update this page, along with our Facebook page.
+As our response changes to coronavirus with new cases and new instructions from government, we will update this page, along with our Facebook page.

 As government policy and advice changes, we will be reviewing our services like Outreach and Home Visiting.
 This could mean some of our services may temporarily move to online or over the phone consultation.
 As this changes, we will update all clients via our website and our social media channels.